PedroOndh/imagine-your-data/README.md

 # basicstructure

-> My personal website with NuxtJs
+> Imagine Your Data architecture with NuxtJs

 ## Build Setup